-These may cost you a bit more than the “going” rate; in many cases, their rates are even lower.
+These may cost you a bit more than the “going” rate; their rates are even lower in many cases.

 FHA loans, a government-backed vehicle, are new-graduate friendly, so it’s no surprise that some 40 percent of first-time buyers in their twenties and thirties use them.
 VA loans are an “evergreen” option for home buyers, in that they offer lenient credit demands, require no down payments or mortgage insurance, and are offered to anyone who has served in the military.